UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UCLA and its opponents have gone over the current 59-point total in four of seven games (57.1%) this season.
+- UCLA and its opponents have gone over the current 59.5-point total in three of seven games (42.9%) this season.

-- The two teams combine to score 67.4 points per game, 8.4 more than the over/under in this contest.
+- The two teams combine to average 67.4 points per game, 7.9 more than the over/under in this contest.

-- The 46.1 combined points per game that these two squads have allowed this season are 12.9 fewer than the 59 over/under in this contest.
+- These two squads combine to allow 46.1 points per game, 13.4 fewer than this contest's over/under.

 UCLA Stats and Trends

-- So far this season, the Bruins have been installed as favorites by a 2.5-point margin or more five times and are 3-2 ATS in those contests.
+- So far this season, the Bruins have been installed as favorites by a 2-point margin or more five times and are 3-2 ATS in those matchups.

 - UCLA's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When UCLA puts up more than 21 points, it is 5-2 against the spread and 5-2 overall.
+- UCLA is 5-2 against the spread and 5-2 overall this season when the team scores more than 21 points.

-- In games that UCLA amasses over 407.8 yards, the team is 4-1 against the spread and 4-1 overall.
+- UCLA is 4-1 against the spread and 4-1 overall when the team picks up over 407.8 yards.

-- The Bruins have five giveaways this season, while the Ducks have 13 takeaways .
+- The Bruins have turned the ball over five times this season, eight fewer than the Ducks have forced (13).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.